 It has worked for me, a bit.
 I have lost some weight.
 I can more easily say no to almost all food.
 I am filled up very quickly, and literally can’t eat another bite at times.
 But when I went to the CarreFour to stock up on water and breakfast nibbles for my week here, the Milka three-pack magically leapt into my shopping bag as well.
 Happily, I have only finished one bar in five days, so the food noise silencer is having some effect.
 But it still has not completely silenced the siren song of chocolate that calls to me still, reminding me of its power to quell my emotional upheaval as well as to keep me company when I am alone.
 Chocolate as companion, chocolate as savior.
 Chocolate as the all-powerful ingredient in the mixed batter that is my life.

-Available from Amazon, Bookshop, and your local independent bookstore.
+Tears and Trombones is available from Amazon, Bookshop, and your local independent bookseller.

 Karen Paul, a writer and nonprofit consultant, has had essays, short stories, and poems published in numerous outlets, including The New York Times, Modern Love, Washington Post, Lilith, Boston Globe, Open Secrets, Modern Loss, and Pangyrus, as well as Grace and Gravity,